Jim Blyth (footballer, born 1955)

-James Anton Blyth (born 2 February 1955) is a Scottish football goalkeeper and coach.
+James Anton Blyth (born 2 February 1955) is a Scottish former football goalkeeper and coach.
 He played for Preston North End, Coventry City, Hereford United, Birmingham City and Nuneaton Borough.
 Blyth also represented Scotland twice and was selected for their 1978 FIFA World Cup squad.
 He has since worked for Coventry City, Celtic and Middlesbrough as a goalkeeping coach.

 Playing career

-Blyth played for Coventry City from 1972–1982, making 151 league appearances.
+Blyth played for Coventry City from 1972 to 1982, making 151 league appearances.
 His ability led to a proposed £440,000 transfer to Manchester United in 1979 which failed to go through when he failed a medical on a suspect back.
 This move would have made him the world's most expensive goalkeeper.
 He earned two caps for the Scotland national football team, and was Scotland's second-choice goalkeeper at the 1978 FIFA World Cup.
 The 1977–78 season saw Jim playing in Coventry's most exciting top-flight team.
 A side containing Mick Ferguson, Ian Wallace, Terry Yorath, Graham Oakey, Bobby McDonald and Tommy Hutchison played a brand of attacking football that swept many teams aside, often by large margins of victory.
 One of the most memorable games of that year came at Christmas when Norwich City visited Highfield Road.
 The game reached its zenith in the final minutes when Blyth saved John Ryan's penalty kick to help Coventry to a 5–4 victory.
-In the same season he was Man of the Match in the home game against Liverpool when he turned in a faultless performance in a 1-0 victory, making several saves in particular from David Fairclough and a penalty from Phil Neal.
+In the same season he was Man of the Match in the home game against Liverpool when he turned in a faultless performance in a 1–0 victory, making several saves in particular from David Fairclough and a penalty from Phil Neal.

 He was also a player of Preston North End (1970–1972), Hereford United (1975, on loan), and Birmingham City, when he moved from Coventry City in 1982.
 During his spell at Birmingham he fractured his forearm in three places during a game against Sunderland, playing for a full 70 minutes injured.
 The Blues still went on to win the game 2–1.
 He finished his career with Conference side Nuneaton Borough in the 1985–86 season.